 Not to worry, we can rent you a boat – We have a few Rexys, Zions, Black Jacks Tuteas and Queen of Hearts you can choose from.
 Let us know your body weight and dimensions and we will bring the one that will suit you the most.
 Rent starts at 25€/day.

 WHAT SORT OF STUFF DO I NEED TO BRING WITH ME?

-Sleeping bag, documents (ID, passport…), some pocket money, your favorite board game, a book, an open mind, lots of motivation… oh, and your kayaking gear might be useful too 😉
+Documents (ID, passport…), some pocket money, your favourite board game, a book, an open mind, lots of motivation… oh, and your kayaking gear might be useful too 😉

 MY ENGLISH IS NOT THAT GOOD… IS THIS OK?